anuptamang/Vanilla-Apps/readme.md

-# The apss in this repo are created with Vanilla JS.
+# The apps in this repo are created with Vanilla JS.

 ## Projects: